patxipierce/tags-ffs/README.md

 # TAGS FFS

 Tags For Forks Sake is a library of less than 300 lines that creates a tag input that is very customizable.
+Its designed to be, tiny, easy to use, and framework independent.

 ## [Demo](https://code.patxipierce.com/tags-ffs/tests.html)